jacks-reid/farfromVULN/README.md

 ## Usage

 Run the `./farfromVULN` start script and choose the correct options to set up the Vulnhub box of your choice.
-Once completed, `ssh` into the primary vpn set up and either: (1) create vpn profiles using `pivpn` or (2) use `export FLASK_APP=/home/ubuntu/app.py && flask run -h 0.0.0.0 -p my_port_number` to open up a web server on the VPN public IP that can be used to distribute VPN profiles to a group.

-## TO DO:

-- Add fancy colors
-- ~~Add in VPN capabilities to the VPC~~
-  - ~~Add in PiVPN installation automation~~
-  - ~~Add in PiVPN VPN profile creation and distribution automation~~
-  - Allow Kali ssh server password logins (needs to be manual)
-- ~~Automate the creation of Kali profiles when a VPN profile is created~~
-  - ~~With appropriate shell, homedir, etc~~
-  - May need to look into solutions such as SaltStack, for a later version
-- ~~Allow traffic to Kali only from VPN~~
-- ~~Add in pwnable machines in the cloud~~
-  - ~~Add image file checksum verification~~
-  - ~~Configure appropriate level of traffic outwards from vulnerable machines~~
-  - ~~Automate the Vulnhub image AMI upload process~~
-    - ~~Have automatic detection of Vulnhub tf files in `vulnerable_machines` directory to be added as options in start script~~
-    - ~~Refine AMI upload process~~
-    - Add in different decompression processes
-    - ~~Implement local file upload~~
-- ~~Clean up Flask server~~
-  - Possibly use uWSGI server for long term solution
-  - Improve Flask security
-  - ~~Implement private IP addresses shown on Flask homepage~~
-  - Implement SSL security with Let's Encrypt
-- Add AWS profile selection
-- Debug and test the platform through a variety of use cases
-- Install from start to finish from a fresh AWS account
-  - Document quick start guide
+Once completed, visit the public IP of the VPN on port 7894 to get the VPN webpage.
+Visit http://my_vpn_ip:7984/some_name_here to download a VPN profile and connect to the virtual lab network.
+From here you will be able to connect to cloud lab environment and access the private IPs of the machines.

+Note that all reverse shell/call back exploits need to be done to the Kali box in the lab.
+The Vulnhub machines can NOT reach your local machine that is connected through the VPN.

 ## References